idianal/personal-site/posts/2022/course-review-software-development-process.md

 #### Conclusion

-CS 6300 is well-run but does not really seem to be a graduate-level course.
+CS6300 is well-run but does not really seem to be a graduate-level course.
 It is a great one to take for those with little-to-no work experience in a software development team.
-Taking CS 6300 in the summer allowed me to ease off and recharge in preparation for a heavy semester ahead in the fall.
+Taking CS6300 in the summer allowed me to ease off and recharge in preparation for a heavy semester ahead in the fall.